top of page

 Bentonville Farmers Market Indoor Season—Thru March 15

 Enjoy great food and family-friendly fun, all while supporting local businesses.
-Indoor market runs on Saturdays from 9 a.m. to noon.
+Indoor market runs Saturdays from 9 a.m. to noon.
 Record.
 Bentonville. www.downtownbentonville.org

 Indoor Saturday Winter Market—Thru March 15